 You start by requesting one or more Snowball Edge devices in the AWS Management Console based on how much data you need to transfer or process.
 The buckets and Lambda functions you select are automatically configured, encrypted and preinstalled on your devices before they are shipped to you.
 Once a device arrives, connect it to your local network and set the IP address either manually or automatically with DHCP.
-Then use the Snowball Edge client software, job manifest, and unlock code to verify the integrity of the Snowball Edge device and unlock it for use.
+The same is true for setting up a cluster.
+Then use the Snowball Edge client software, job manifest, and unlock code to verify the integrity of the Snowball Edge device or cluster, and unlock it for use.
 The manifest and unlock code are uniquely generated and crypto-logically bound to a designated Snowball Edge to help ensure that both cannot be used with any other devices.
 Data copied to Snowball Edge is automatically encrypted and stored in the buckets you specify.

 All logistics and shipping is done by Amazon so when copying is complete and the device is ready to be returned, the E Ink shipping label will automatically update the return address to help ensure that the Snowball Edge device is delivered to the correct AWS facility.
 Once the device ships, you can receive tracking status via messages sent by Amazon Simple Notification Service (Amazon SNS), generated texts and emails, or directly from the console.

 All of the management for your Snowball Edge resources can be performed in the AWS management console and these operations require no on-site system engineers.